oliveoilexpert/t3-avif/Documentation/Administrator/Index.rst

 .. code-block:: bash

-  gm version | grep WebP
+  gm version | grep avif

 This should return "*yes*".